TheeKingZa/FITlicious_Co/README.md

 ## Key Features

 - **Beautiful Design**: A clean and responsive design that works on all devices.
-- **Delicious Menu**: Grills & Chips, Traditional Food Platter, Platters, Cooked Meals and Braai Meat and a variety of healthy meals.
+- **Delicious Menu**: Grills & Chips, Traditional Food Platter, Platters, Cooked Meals and Braai Meat and a variety of Food Platters.
 - **Interactive Call-to-Actions**: Buttons like "Join Us!" and "View Full Menu" encourage user engagement.
 - **SEO Optimized**: Improved search rankings to ensure customers can find us easily.
 - **Social Media Integration**: Links to YouTube, Facebook, WhatsApp, and X (Twitter) for better outreach.